War Admiral – The Mighty Atom

 Apparently not.
 War Admiral dominated the twelve furlong race in his customary fashion by taking the lead early and dictating the pace.
 The margin of victory was charted at three lengths, although many in attendance believed he could have won by more had the colt wanted to.
 America now had its fourth Triple Crown winner.

-The fabled Hialeah was the scene for War Admiral to make his seasonal début in an allowance race setting him up for the prestigious Widener Handicap at the same venue.
+The fabled Hialeah was the scene for The Mighty Atom to make his seasonal début in an allowance race setting him up for the prestigious Widener Handicap at the same venue.
 In the Widener, War Admiral was eased up at the finish line due to being so far ahead Kurtsinger did not want to needlessly push his mount further.
 The Mighty Atom then made it eleven consecutive victories three months later carrying 132 lbs in the Queen’s County Handicap at Aqueduct.

 War Admiral got right back in the winner’s circle after this set back, reeling off five consecutive victories.
 In order he captured the Wilson Stakes, Saratoga Handicap, Whitney Handicap, Saratoga Cup and the two miles long Jockey Club Gold Cup.
 Among the quality horses behind him in these races were Fighting Fox and Esposa.
 However there was another horse winning races all over the country that was looking to engage the champion, his name was Seabiscuit.